South Auckland Cycleways

 Are dogs allowed?

-Mid-tide, when wading birds are concentrated along the moving water line.
-Spring and summer for godwits.
+Mid-tide concentrates wading birds along the water line.
+Spring and summer bring godwits.